TD Direct Investing Review Summary:

 The TD Direct Investing online discount brokerage is amongst the most popular of Canada’s online discount brokerages.
 TD has consistently been on the forefront over the last decade as investors have moved from expensive “full service brokers”, to the much cheaper discount broker model that we see today.

 As one of Canada’s largest companies and a brand name that extends outside of Canada’s border, it is no surprise that TD’s online trading platforms are amongst the most popular in the country.
-Read our full TD Direct Investing review to learn more about their trading fees, accounts, and the different broker platforms that exist under the broader TD umbrella.
+Our in-depth TD Direct Investing review to learn more about their trading fees, accounts, and the different broker platforms that exist under the broader TD umbrella.

 TD Direct Investing’s Trading Fees and Prices